Open-ET/flux-data-qaqc/docs/source/advanced_config_options.rst

         wind_spd_col
         wind_spd_units

-You can also access the data from the :attr:`Data.config` as a dictionary, for example if your **METADATA** section has an entry for "land_cover", e.g.
+You can also access the data from the :attr:`.Data.config` as a dictionary, for example if your **METADATA** section has an entry for "land_cover", e.g.

 .. parsed-literal::